Open for Change:Stage Hamburg

 OERcamp is part of the national OER Strategy and is funded by the German Federal Ministry for Education, Family Affairs, Senior Citizens, Women and Youth.

-The Hamburg partner stage of the University:Future Festival (U:FF) is titled Open for Change:Stage – and that is precisely what it stands for: staying open, thinking ahead and creating new connections together.
+The Hamburg partner stage of the University:Future Festival (U:FF) is titled Open for Change:Stage – and that is precisely what it stood for: staying open, thinking ahead and creating new connections together.

 Keynotes